The historic Abbott Organ of 1877 in St John’s, Sharow

 In 1873/4 a chancel was added to the church and in 1877 the organ was “enlarged and improved” at a cost of £210 by Isaac Abbott of Leeds (a small brass plate on the console has the inscription ”Abbott of Leeds”) and placed in the north-east organ chamber.
 In 1883 the organ was further improved by the addition of two extra stops, through the generosity of “Mr Hurst”.
 There was further improvement and enlargement in 1887 and 1899, most likely by the same firm of organ builders, which in 1888 had become “Abbott & Smith”, Isaac’s son, and William Smith, the former works manager, having taken over the firm as partners.

 By 2015 the organ was in great need of restoration if it was to remain in use.
-On the initiation of the organist, Canon John Colston, the organ was restored by John Clough and Sons of Bradford, at a cost £32,700.
+On the initiation of the organist, Canon John Colston, the organ was restored by John Clough and Sons of Bradford, at a cost £32,700 and is now a delight to listen to with a fine tonal value.
 This was made possible by the generosity of individual donations and the generous support of the John Pilling Trust, the Sir John Priestman Charity Trust, and the Liz & Terry Bramall Foundation.
 It was re-dedicated on Sunday 10th July 2016 by the Bishop of Ripon, the Right Revd James Bell, at a Choral Evensong with combined local church choirs under the direction of Professor Philip Wilby.

 Since the restoration was completed we have had several organ recitals and concerts.
 Supplementing the organ we have the generous loan of a 1915 Blüthner boudoir grand piano.
 Together the worship of the church is greatly enhanced.